realworldocaml/book/en/03-variables-and-functions.md

 - : string = "foobar"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are a few use-cases for this.
-One is when you want to define
+One use-case for this is when you want to define a wrapper function
-wrapper function that mimics the same optional arguments as the
+that mimics the optional arguments of the function it's wrapping.
+For
-function it's wrapping, and just passes those optional arguments
-through.
-That way, the decision as to how to handle the `None` case
-can be made just once, in the wrapped function.

-Here's an example.
-Imagine we wanted to create a function called
+example, imagine we wanted to create a function called
 `uppercase_concat`, which is the same as `concat` except that it
-uppercases the first string that it's passed.
-We could write the
+converts the first string that it's passed to uppercase.
+We could
-function like this:
+write the function as follows.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let uppercase_concat ?(sep="") a b = concat ~sep (String.uppercase a) b ;;